PURA. Purism In Antiquity: Theories Of Language in Greek Atticist Lexica and their Legacy

 (2) Leo Choerosphactes Chilistichos theologia 467–70 Vassis (C.2)

 The passage is replete with poetic allusions (duly recorded by Vassis 2002, ad loc.).
 Notice, in particular, that – like εἰς ἀπλύτους πώγωνας – the expressions γερόντων στυππίνων (line 467) and κρεῶν σωρούς (line 469) are derived from Phrynichus’ PS (see respectively PS 59.7–9Phryn.
 PS 59.7–9 and 109.11–2Phryn.
 PS 109.11–2).
 Another case where Leo Choerosphactes uses multiple expressions taken from Phrynichus’ PS in the same passage is Chilistichos theologia 89 Vassis, where ψυχορροφούσας is taken from PS 128.11–3Phryn.
 PS 128.11–3 and ἐνσεσεισμένων from PS 69.6–8Phryn.
-PS 69.6–8 (on both, see the forthcoming entry on ψυχορροφεῖν).
+PS 69.6–8 (on both, see entry ψυχορροφεῖν).
 For an overview on these and other cases where Leo Choerosphactes depends on Phrynichus and other lexicographical sources, see Vassis (2002, 40–1).

 Bibliography